 The seafood or mariscos cazuelas are just as simple.
-Made with assorted seafood: clams, shrimps, oysters and then cooked with seasonal vegetables.
+Made with an assortment of seafood such as clams, shrimps, oysters and then cooked with seasonal vegetables.

 We tried both the beef (vacuno) and seafood (marisco) cazuelas and we really enjoyed them.
 We loved the simplicity of the dishes.
 Just the meat, poultry or fish cooked with fresh vegetables yielding rich flavors.
 Simple and delicious!

 This popular Chilean favorite consists of a large plate of sliced beef with french fries covered with either scrambled or fried eggs and fried onions.
 It is a typical dish from Valparaiso, and many say “it is not to be missed.”
 It is not fancy or exotic and is typically served with beers.
 The servings are huge and it is meant to be shared.

 Chile has a lot to offer in terms of food and wine.
 If you’ve never considered Chilean food before, this is an invitation to put Chilean cuisine on your radar.
 Here we have highlighted 10 popular Chilean dishes that we saw everywhere including those we tried.
 Note, this is not an exhaustive list, there are other Chilean dishes that exist as well.